Feedback, complaints and compliments

 You should tell a member of staff or the manager responsible for the service as soon as you can and they will see if they can sort it out.

-We aim to respond to you within 15 working days.
+We aim to respond to you within 15 working days (Housing Landlord complaints aim to be responded to within 10 working days).
 If we cannot reply within this time, we will let you know.

 If you are not happy with our response, tell us.
 We will listen to your concerns and, if appropriate, take your complaint to the second stage.